nimrossum/research-project/docs/main.typ

 RQ3 *Does the compression distance using zstd suffer from the same limitations as lines of code changed in quantifying the contributions of developers?*

-= Introduction to Similarity Distance Metrics
+=  Information distance and Similarity Distance Metrics in Software Engineering

-== Information distance
+TODO: Write something here

 In the field of information theory, the concept of _information distance_ is used to quantify the similarity between two objects (TODO:REF).
 This is done by measuring the amount of information needed to transform one object into another.
 The most common way to measure this distance is by using a _distance metric_, which is a function that quantifies the difference between two objects.

 While there exists no perfect such metric, we can approximate the information distance between two objects using various practical techniques.

-== Lines of Code Changed as a measure of information distance
+= Lines of Code Changed as a measure of information distance

 _Lines of code_ (LoC) @Sourceli1:online is one of the most widely used distance metrics in the software industry @nguyen2007sloc.
 It is often used as a measure of software complexity, maintainability, and productivity.